Software-For-Love/software-for-love-site/src/pages/organizations.md

           - header: How often do project updates occur?
             content: >-
                 Based on your preference, we try to meet as much as possible.
 Usually this is weekly or bi-weekly on your availability.
 We believe in an iterative design and development process where at each step your input is valued.
-          - header: 4.
-Project Delivery
-            content: >-
-                We target to complete most project within four months.
-At the end of project term, we work to deliver the product and making sure that you are content with the work done.
     - type: organizations_form
       title: Contact Us
       subtitle: Got a project request?
 Please fill out this form with a brief description of your project.
 We will contact you and schedule a meeting as soon as possible.